 6. Be Patient While You Adjust

-Transitioning from straight to afro/coily hair is an adjustment that'll take time to get used to.
+Transitioning from straight to afro/coily hair is an adjustment that'll take some time getting used to.
 You may feel discouraged by how long it's taking to reach your length goal or because the learning curve turned out to be steeper than expected but stay the course and keep in mind that nothing worthwhile comes easy.
-With patience, persistence and Qhemet products, you'll turn the corner with healthy hair realizing that freeing your beautiful kinks was well worth the time and effort!
+With patience, a healthy hair routine and our recommended healthy hair products, you'll turn the corner sooner than expected and realize that the results were well worth the effort.

 Explore our Moisture Collections!

-Our revolutionary products combine premium, plant based oils with the healthy hair herbs traditionally used in African, Mediterranean and Ayurvedic hair care treatments to give your hair all the moisture and nutrients it needs to flourish and grow!
-Check out our product guide to find the best products for your hair based on its texture, porosity, density and condition here.
+Our high performance products combine premium, ancenstral herbs and oils to give your hair the moisture and nutrients it needs to flourish and grow!
+Check out our product guide to find the best products for your hair based on its texture, porosity, density and condition.